 And that’s the real point.
 We need narrative not because it is a valid epistemological description of the world but because of its cognitive role.
 It’s how we make sense of things.
 An inability to render life experiences into a coherent narrative is characteristic of psychotic disorders such as schizophrenia.
 Text that fails to deliver narrative coherence, for example in terms of relating cause to effect and honouring the expectations of readers, is harder to understand.

 So identifying narratives in abstract activities such as music and sport seems inevitable: if they lacked the properties that make this possible, they wouldn’t catch on, because they would seem pointless and unintelligible.
-Looked at this way, we might wonder if the ultimate intelligibility of the universe will be determined not so much by the capacity of our minds to formulate the appropriate concepts and equations, but by whether we can find a meaningful story to tell about it.Make a donation
+Looked at this way, we might wonder if the ultimate intelligibility of the universe will be determined not so much by the capacity of our minds to formulate the appropriate concepts and equations, but by whether we can find a meaningful story to tell about it.Support Aeon: make a one-off donation